 Flowers, candy and sappy greeting cards are all the rage this month but since February is also American Heart Month, it's a good time to take stock of what you are doing to keep your heart healthy.

 Did you know that there are ways to help fight against heart attack, stroke and heart failure?
-Just knowing these five numbers could be your key to continuing a healthy life.
+Just knowing these five numbers could be your key to continuing a healthy life and four times a year, our Chesterton location offers Wellness Screenings right at the Club.
+Click here for upcoming screenings!

 Blood Pressure (Less than 120/80 mm Hg) This number shows you how hard your heart is working.
 High blood pressure can damage your arteries and cause fatty plaque to build up.
 That build up is the perfect storm for a heart attack, stroke or heart failure.